 - You hired an SEO company to post reviews for you.

 - You’re caught offering incentives.
 It’s okay to let patrons know you appreciate reviews, not OK to bribe for them.
+Remember the law of the land you live in overrides the search engine guidelines.
+In a number of countries incentives for reviews are a no-no that come with legal consequences.

 - The reviewer’s account has gone dormant (stopped posting reviews).